 Area for Development Owner Progress To review the Council's decision-making systems: Delegated Executive Decision (DEDs) and Operational Decision systems.
 Director of Legal & Governance Completed.
 A new single electronic system combining the recording of DEDs (following consultation with portfolio holders and professional officers) and Operational Decisions was designed internally, piloted and implemented in September 2022.
 The system enables robust and comprehensive recording, reporting and accountability.
 To embed the Governance Group as an effective internal officer group.
 Director of Legal & Governance Completed.
 An internal Governance Group was established in June 2021.
 The membership of the Group includes all Directors across the Council.
 The Group meets quarterly and is helping to improve and strengthen the Council's governance arrangements by cascading governance issues and awareness across directorates and departments.
 Appoint an independent member to the Audit & Governance Committee to strengthen the role of the committee.
 Director of Legal & Governance Completed.
-Following an unsuccessful recruitment process in December 2020, a second recruitment took place in August 2022 and an independent member appointed to the committee in September 2022 in accordance with the improvement recommendation in the external auditor's report 2021/22.
+Following an unsuccessful recruitment process in December 2020 second recruitment took place in August 2022 and an independe member appointed to the committee in September 2022 in accordan with the improvement recommendation in the external auditor's rep 2021/22.
 To amend the Recruitment and Selection Policy to reflect any changes from the Council's Cultural Review.
 Director of Policy & Transformation Completed.
 The Recruitment Policy has been reviewed in line with the new Ways of Working.
 Each policy now has a common format which includes more permissive language plus a 'What you can expect' and 'What we expect' paragraphs.
 To review the Induction Programme.
-Director of Policy & Transformation Completed.
+To update management training and Director of Policy & Transformation Completed.
+Induction for both staff and newly elected Members were reviewed and